amazingandyyy/hacking-exam/README.md

 # Hacking Exam
-When they simpliy use md5 in those online accessments, breaking those stupit online exams become a necessary.
+When they simpily use md5 in those stypit online accessments, breaking those stupit online exams become a necessary.

 ## Usage